 3. Respect for Their Time

 Just as candidates value your time (the interviewers), they expect potential employers to do the same.
-Requiring unnecessary interviews or assessments can be seen as a drag in their schedules and an overall lack of prioritization of time.
+Requiring unnecessary interviews or assessments (ex: extra assessments) can be seen as a drag on their schedules and an overall lack of prioritization of time.

 4. Fairness